-N T 4 T North - The northern boundary is defined by Forest Apartments Phase I & II, a multifamily apartment complex in good condition.
-Continuing north is 26 th Avenue Southeast, a two-lane moderately traveled roadway.
-Continuing north is a gas station, One Stop, and a multifamily apartment complex.
-Areas located farther north are primarily residential neighborhoods, with single-family homes in good condition, and wooded land.
+North - The northern boundary is defined by 26 th Avenue Southeast, a two- lane moderately traveled roadway.
+Continuing north is a gas station, One Stop, and a multifamily apartment complex in fair condition.
+Areas farther north are primarily residential neighborhoods, with single-family homes in good condition, and wooded land.
 East - The eastern boundary is defined by a tree-line.
 Continuing east is a residential neighborhood with single-family homes in good condition.
 Farther east is vacant and wooded land.
-South - The southern boundary is defined by a fence, which buffers the subject site from the Holly Cove Apartments property, observed to be in relatively good condition.
-Continuing farther south are commercial structures, also in good condition.
+South - The southern boundary is defined by Forest Apartments Phase III, a government-subsidized rental community in relatively good condition.
+Continuing south is the Holly Cove Apartments in good condition and a combination of vacant wooded land, and mixed-use commercial buildings.
 West - The western boundary is defined by 5 th Street Southeast, a two-lane moderately traveled roadway.
 Farther west are some community services including Fred's Store, Ameris Bank, and One Stop gas station and convenience store.
 The Sunset Country Club is located beyond.